How does ZQuiet work? Why should I purchase ZQuiet® vs. other anti-snoring options?

 ZQuiet® is made of a soft thermoplastic compound that has undergone stringent consumer testing including toxicology, sensitivity and biocompatibility assessments.
 It does not contain silicone, latex, or Bisphenol A (BPA).
 The material is made in the USA, and is specially formulated for medical applications that require FDA compliance.

 Where is ZQuiet® made?

 We proudly manufacture ZQuiet® and all of the components in the U.S.A.

 What’s the difference between Central Sleep Apnea and Obstructive Sleep Apnea?

+Central sleep apnea is a neurological condition.
 Both obstructive sleep apnea and central sleep apnea are medical conditions that can only be diagnosed by a licensed medical practitioner after proper testing.